This article contains the currently supported API for interacting with World Machine from your Lua scripts within the Code device.

 - The RG channels contains the (X,Y) distorted coordinates

-- The BA channels contains the undistorted (X,Y) coordinates.
+- The BA channels contains the undistorted (X,Y) device coordinates.

 World Context